delta-pav/back-to-the-ship/README.md

 https://www.tinkercad.com/things/4dp3MEXhwjb-odyssues-ship
-i cannot add the video here cause its too big please messege this number 7989570846 or i will just send the video to all the admins
+i cannot add the video here cause its too big please messege this number 7989570846 or i will just send the video to all the admins or its in the google drive of all the task related files